thehouseofdata/practical-python-for-data-science/book/intro.md

 # Support This Project

-If you would like to support this project and its continued development and maintenance, you can support in a few of ways:
+If you would like to support this open-sourced project and its continued development and maintenance, you can support in a few of ways:

 - [buy me a coffee](https://www.buymeacoffee.com/jupyteracademy) ☕
-- get some swag on the Jupyter Academy [online store](https://jupyteracademy.com/) 💕
+- sign up for my upcoming online courses at [Jupyter Academy](https://jupyteracademy.com/) 💕